 Ex.
 2) Same facts as Example 1, but Office Co. enters into an agreement to purchase a 30% interest in Partnership P. The partnership agreement provides that Office Co.'s income distribution from P is also 30%.
 P is used as Office Co. and Insurance Co.'s main supplier of paper.
 P engages in unitary activities with the affiliated group.
-Office Co. is imputed to have engaged in the activities of P. The pro rata net income of P must be included in the combined report as well as the net income of Insurance Co.
-The pro rata share of apportionment factors of P should be included in Office Co.'s data according to the percentage of income distributed . . .
+Office Co. is imputed to have engaged in the activities of P. The pro rata net income of P must be included in the combined report as well as the net income of Insurance Co.'s data according to the percentage of income distributed...